Pringlez/linked-data-project/README.md

 0. The back-end will eventually be built in NodeJS
 0. I plan to link the NodeJS back-end with a CounchDB document database, and maybe sync that database with a client-side PouchDB database

-During development I'll use the sqlite3 module to build a basic database to load the datasets into memory
+During development I'll use the sqlite3 module to build a basic database to load the datasets into memory to serve the front-end application.

 Installation